Dr Elizabeth-Jane Peatfield is a Senior Lecturer in Criminal Justice at Liverpool John Moores University.

-Dr Peatfield was instrumental in the creation of the LJMU the Law and Social sciences Foundation which she leads on as well as leading on many other modules throughout the school.
+Dr Peatfield was also instrumental in the creation of the LJMU Foundation in Justice Studies and Social Sciences which she lead as well as leading on many other modules throughout the school.

 2017, The University of Liverpool, England, PhD